Alex Abrahantes

 Alex Abrahantes (born November 9, 1977) is an American professional wrestler and manager.
-He is signed to All Elite Wrestling (AEW) as the on-screen manager for Komander.
+He is best known for his time in All Elite Wrestling (AEW).
 For over 20 years, Abrahantes has worked in the professional wrestling industry.

 Early life

 Abrahantes was born in Secaucus, New Jersey.
 He grew up in North Plainfield, New Jersey and participated in the performing arts program at Somerset County Vocational and Technical High School.
 He attended Pennsylvania State University, where he earned a Bachelor of Arts in communication.
 He is an alumnus of Skills USA, where he held a national officer positions.

 Entertainment career

 Abrahantes has worked on several television and film projects throughout his career.
 He is best known for appearing in One Life to Live as a bartender.
-He is currently a Guest Host for QVC.
+He is currently a guest host for QVC.

 Professional wrestling career

+Early career

 Abrahantes was trained in at the Hart Dungeon Wrestling School in Calgary, Alberta.
-He made his in ring debut on December 6, 1996, in University Park, Pennsylvania.
+He made his in-ring debut on December 6, 1996, in University Park, Pennsylvania.
 After wrestling on the independent circuit for several years, Abrahantes landed a job as the youngest member of the creative team at the WWE.
 From there, he went on to become a producer and web content developer for TNA.
 Abrahantes also produced the Spanish Announce team as well as ran TNA University, which later became known as TNAtion.
 He was also the head writer for Masked Warriors on MTV2.
 He was also the Vice President of Lucha Libre USA.